Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/6_Supply_Demand_And_Government_Policies/taxes.md

 2. We next determine the direction of the shift.
 Because the tax on buyers makes buying less attractive, buyer demand a smaller quantity of the product at every price.
 As a result, the demand curve shifts to the left (of equivalently downward).

-3. Having determined how the demand curve shifts, we can now see the effect of the tax by comparing the initial equilibrium and the new equalibrium
+3. Having determined how the demand curve shifts, we can now see the effect of the tax by comparing the initial equilibrium and the new equilibrium

 - Taxes levied on sellers and taxes levied on buyers are equivalent